Wedding Budget 101

 How Much Can You Save?

 As soon as you're engaged, start putting aside as much of your income as you can for the wedding.
-Saving 20% of your monthly income is a good -- though painful -- goal.
+Saving 20 percent of your monthly income is a good—though lofty—goal.
 The longer your engagement, the more you'll be able to sock away.

-- Ways to save: Limit your spending on small stuff (renting movies instead of going out; going to Starbucks once instead of twice a day; downloading just the song you love instead of buying the whole CD).
+- Ways to save: Limit your spending on small stuff (watching Netflix instead of going out, curb your Starbucks habits and so on).
 These changes will hardly affect your quality of life, but after a year, the extra cash will cover some wedding essentials.

 - Make the most of your money: Instead of stashing your money in a low-interest savings account, consider buying CDs or opening a money-market account.
 The interest rate can be double that of a savings account.
 Just check the fine print to avoid penalties.